 Method 2: Modifying the muffler:

-If the above method isn’t working for your motorbike, then you can also choose this method, you can choose a used muffler from the technician to bring out the sound you want to listen to.
+If the above method isn’t working for your motorbike, then you can also choose this method, you can choose a used muffler from the technician to bring out the sound you want to hear.
 You can even buy the modified muffler from the technician if you’re non-techy.

 However, if you’re a techy person and want to save some money, you can follow the below steps.